Command-Line X12 EDI Converter

 The tool produces the exact same output as our API server, except code descriptions.

-To view schemas of the output, navigate to our API Reference Guide and expand the “200” response.
+See our data dictionary for the details about JSON fields and CSV columns.
+To view formal schemas of the output, navigate to our API Reference Guide and expand the “200” response.

 The converter can efficiently handle large X12 EDI files with the special support for 837/835 files.
 See this section for more details.